 All applicants must pay a non-refundable $100.00 USD application fee to Himanchal Education Foundation.
 This covers room and board for up to 4 weeks in Nangi Village.
 A $25.00 USD fee is accessed for each additional week to cover room and board expenses.
 All fees, minus the non-refundable $100.00 USD application fee, are refundable if an applicant cancels before arrival to Nangi.
 No fees are refunded once an applicant arrives in Nangi.
-The fees must be sent with a hard copy of your signed application.
-The application must include your medical and travel insurance information.
+The application must include a hard copy of your signed application and your medical and travel insurance information.
 Incomplete applications will not be accepted.
-If you have questions on how to send the fees contact Dr. Leonard Skov firstname.lastname@example.org

 Travel to Nangi